Subscribe to get email updates on the book or gyms I photograph

 But, what if we strip all that away?

 What if we go back to those places that are a little closer to home?
-When many of us were just a few weeks of practice and dedication away from playing on those courts, as opposed to a few pay checks away from sitting on the side of those courts.
+When many of us were just a few weeks of practice and dedication away from playing on those courts, as opposed to the professional level where we are a few pay checks away from sitting on the side of those courts.
 The places that smelled like the wood they were built with.
 The places that were once the “big time” for a grade school hooper.
 Whether it was your alma mater or their rivals, the high school gym holds memories for just about all of us.

 Though it’s more than just high school basketball that happened there.
 There were volleyball and gym class; Sunday mens leagues and pancake breakfast fundraisers.
 It was homecoming dances and graduations.
 It was the last place somebody put on a jersey or where they celebrated with a championship trophy.